How Social Media Can Impact Your Personal Injury Claim

 Social Media: A Public Window

-Defendants and their legal teams often scour claimants’ social media profiles to verify the information provided during the claim process.
-Even seemingly harmless posts can be used against you if they contradict the evidence you’ve provided.
+Defendants and their legal teams often scour claimants’ social media profiles to verify the information provided during the claim process in recent years.
+If posts contradict the proof you have supplied therefore casting doubt on the basic integrity of the claim, even apparently benign posts can be used against you.

 The Risk of Misinterpretation

-For example, if you claim that your injuries have restricted your ability to work or engage in hobbies, but your social media shows you participating in activities that suggest otherwise, this could be used to challenge your honesty.
+Your credibility could be called into question, for instance, if you say your injuries have limited your capacity to work or pursue interests but your social media shows you engaging in activities that suggest otherwise.

 The Consequences of Dishonesty